abditimer/mcompare/README.md

 * Visualise confusion matrix
 * Plot learning curves, ROCAUC charts and more

-<h3>Limitations</h3>
-This work was some of the baseline work which was developed for a project for one of my clients.
-This only has some of the basic functionality, with some aspects missing as that is IP for my client.
-Contact me to learn more.

 <h3>How to install</h3>
 You have two options, either you can clone this repo and edit the code as you wish, or you can install it using pip:
 > pip install mcompare==1.0.0